 Now, seamen don't dress in denim and hoodies.
 Do they?
 No, they don't.

-This is disappointing.
-This man really seems to hate his job, doesn't he?
+This man really hates his job, doesn't he?

 Well, if you had to do this every week, you'd start to hate your job too.
 The man's an actor, and this is where he's ended up.